6 Ways to Calm Dementia Fidgeting Hands

 Advertisement

-It’s important to find activities that are safe.
+It’s essential to find safe activities.
 You know your older adult best and can choose what works best for them.

-For example, some older adults tend to put things in their mouth.
+For example, some older adults tend to put things in their mouths.
 If that’s the case, avoid anything that could become a choking hazard.

 Other seniors may like to tie strings around fingers (or necks!) and restrict circulation.

-If your older adult has any unsafe tendencies, be sure to avoid anything that could be dangerous for them.
+If your older adult has any unsafe tendencies, avoid anything that could be dangerous for them.

 1. Fidget blankets